temporalio/cli/temporalcli/commandsmd/commands.md

 * `--workflow-id`, `-w` (string) - Workflow Id.
 Either this or query must be set.
 * `--run-id`, `-r` (string) - Run Id.
 Cannot be set when query is set.
-* `--query`, `-q` (string) - Start a batch to terminate Workflow Executions with given List Filter.
+* `--query`, `-q` (string) - Start a batch to terminate Workflow Executions with the `QUERY` List Filter.
 Either this or Workflow Id must be set.
 * `--reason` (string) - Reason for termination.
 Defaults to message with the current user's name.
 * `--yes`, `-y` (bool) - Confirm prompt to perform batch.
 Only allowed if query is present.

-### temporal workflow trace: Terminate Workflow Execution by ID or List Filter.
+### temporal workflow trace: Interactively show the progress of a Workflow Execution

-The `temporal workflow trace` command display the progress of a [Workflow Execution](/concepts/what-is-a-workflow-execution) and its child workflows with a trace.
+The `temporal workflow trace` command displays the progress of a [Workflow Execution](/concepts/what-is-a-workflow-execution) and its child workflows with a real-time trace.
 This view provides a great way to understand the flow of a workflow.

 Use the options listed below to change the behavior of this command.

 #### Options

-* `--fold` (string[]) - Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
-Case-insensitive and ignored if no-fold supplied.
+* `--fold` (string[]) - Fold Child Workflows with the specified `STATUS`.
+To specify multiple statuses, pass --fold multiple times.
+This will reduce the amount of information fetched and displayed.
+Case-insensitive.
+Ignored if --no-fold supplied.
 Available values: running, completed, failed, canceled, terminated, timedout, continueasnew.
 * `--no-fold` (bool) - Disable folding.
 All Child Workflows within the set depth will be fetched and displayed.
-* `--depth` (int) - Depth of child workflows to fetch.
+* `--depth` (int) - Fetch up to N Child Workflows deep.
 Use -1 to fetch child workflows at any depth.
 Default: -1.
-* `--concurrency` (int) - Number of concurrent workflow histories that will be requested at any given time.
+* `--concurrency` (int) - Fetch up to N Workflow Histories at a time.
 Default: 10.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal workflow update: Updates a running workflow synchronously.
+### temporal workflow update: Update a running workflow synchronously

 The `temporal workflow update` command is used to synchronously [Update](/concepts/what-is-an-update) a [WorkflowExecution](/concepts/what-is-a-workflow-execution) by [ID](/concepts/what-is-a-workflow-id).